-A quick caveat on that figure: that estimated $23 billion includes a big chunk of casual and “extra-legal” wagering and only a fraction of it is likely to be placed in traditional sportsbooks or online.
-(Part of the reason FanDuel’s parent company, Flutter Entertainment (FLUT), expects the addressable U.S. online wagering market to grow to “only” $40 billion by 2030.)
+A quick caveat on that figure: That estimate excludes casual and “extra-legal” wagering and only represents a fraction of the total amount of money that Americans put on the line.
+(Part of the reason Goldman Sachs expects the addressable U.S. online wagering market to grow to $45 billion when the market is fully mature.)

 Even so, that figure is only expected to grow, with some industry insiders calling for a decade straight of “most-bet” Super Bowls as the sportsbooks duke it out for a bigger and bigger market share.